ashlynn4567/Tech-Blog/README.md

 ## Deployed Site

-Follow [this link](https://secret-lowlands-95047.herokuapp.com/) to view and use our site!
+Follow [this link](https://secret-lowlands-95047.herokuapp.com/) to view and use my site!

 ## Features